mvs-develop/dev.bitshares.works/docs/bts_guide/migration/what-is-new.rst

 * **Recurring & Scheduled Payments**:
   We wanted to offer a way to have our rent payed automatically.
 So we implemented it in the blockchain.
-In BitShares 2.0, participants are capable of allowing others to withdraw funds from your account.
+In DNA 2.0, participants are capable of allowing others to withdraw funds from your account.
 Of course, you can define a daily/weekly or monthly limit.
 Read more about `recurring and scheduled payments`_.